heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Given such an abstraction, programs can communicate simply by reading from and writing to shared memory addresses.
 DSM is appealing because the programming model is the same for local and distributed systems.
 However, it requires an underlying system to function properly.
-Mirage, Linda, and Orca are three systems that use distributed shared memory to provide a distributed programming model.
+Mirage, Orca, and Linda are three systems that use distributed shared memory to provide a distributed programming model.

-#### Mirage
+#### Mirage (1989)

 Mirage is an OS-level implementation of DSM.
 In Mirage, regions of memory known as *segments* are created and indicated as shared.